solioanalytics/open-fpl-solver/data/README.md

 ## Advanced Settings

 These settings provide fine-grained control over the optimization.
 Most users won't need to adjust these.
-See `comprehensive_settings.json` for examples.
+See `comprehensive_settings.json` for default values.

 ### Scoring & Objective Function
 - `ft_value`: value (in points) assigned to having one extra free transfer
   - Example: `"ft_value": 1.5`
-- `bench_weights`: weights for each bench position's expected points (0=GK, 1=sub1, 2=sub2, 3=sub3)
+- `bench_weights`: weights for each bench position's expected points (0=subGK, 1=sub1, 2=sub2, 3=sub3)
   - Example: `"bench_weights": {"0": 0.03, "1": 0.21, "2": 0.06, "3": 0.002}`
 - `vcap_weight`: weight for vice-captain points in the objective function
   - Example: `"vcap_weight": 0.1`
 - `itb_value`: value (in points) assigned to having 1.0 extra budget in the bank
   - Example: `"itb_value": 0.08`
-- `itb_loss_per_transfer`: reduction in ITB value per scheduled transfer in future
+- `itb_loss_per_transfer`: reduction in ITB value per scheduled transfer in future (tries to give some budget flexibility for future gameweeks)
-  - Example: `"itb_loss_per_transfer": 0`
+  - Example: `"itb_loss_per_transfer": 0.05`
 - `ft_use_penalty`: penalty applied when a free transfer is used (prevents trivial scheduled transfers)
   - Example: `"ft_use_penalty": 0.2`